Become a Sister

 [post_content] =>

 Participants will be provided with dormitory-style housing in the Postulant Wing of the Notre Dame Spirituality Center in Ipswich, Massachusetts.
-One of the expectations of this program is a commitment to “simple living.”
-We expect that participants will collaboratively cook some of their own meals, sharing time and communal resources.
+One of the program's expectations is a commitment to "simple living."
+We expect participants to collaboratively cook some of their own meals, sharing time and resources.
 Participants will have access to a small kitchen area near the postulant rooms.
 Additionally, they will have access to communal bathrooms and gathering spaces in this area of the Spirituality Center.
-Participants will also have access to the outdoor spaces and chapel at the Spirituality Center, allowing for many opportunities for individual and communal prayer and reflection.
-Because of the nature of the space and shared bathrooms, this program will be open to women who are interested in deepening their spirituality through a nature-based program, and who are comfortable with both a very physical daily program and community living.
+Participants will also have access to the outdoor spaces and the chapel at the Spirituality Center, offering many opportunities for individual and communal prayer and reflection.
+Because of the nature of the space and shared bathrooms, this program will be open to women interested in deepening their spirituality through a nature-based program and who are comfortable with both a very physical daily program and community living.
 Please note that all participants will be expected to provide their own transportation to the Boston area.
 We can assist by arranging transportation from Logan Airport to Ipswich.

 Daily Schedule Overview